-WHEN I WAS first told that I was coming to Westminster Cathedral my first reaction was one of shock: in comparison with those with whom I was being ordained I saw myself as the least gualified to such a place.
+WHEN I WAS first told that I was coming to Westminster Cathedral my first reaction was one of shock: in comparison with those with whom I was being ordained I saw myself as the least qualified to such a place.

 Due to my good experience in Hanwell, I thought I was going to be sent to a parish similar to it.
-From my reaction, the Archbishop could not tell if I was happy or sad for my appointment, so I duly wrote him a letter thanking him for the appointment and expressing my happiness, especially in working alongside it is common for me to be in a Saint that I have a great devotion to: Saint John Southworth, whose relics are on it is two to two hours and a half. display here in Westminster.
+From my reaction. the Archbishop could not tell if I was happy or sad for my appointment, so I duly wrote him a letter thanking him for the appointment and expressing my happiness, especially in working alongside it is common for me to be in a Saint that I have a great devotion to: Saint John display here in Westminster.

-I soon realised that, at heart, Westminster is as much of a Parish as Hanwell; it has a vibrant parish community formed of simple people of all backgrounds, (although every now and then you may meet Tony Blair in the Communion gueue).
-Yet, it is particularly busy; I have been put in charge of being so central, it receives visitors from all over the world who come not only to visit the Cathedral, but they come also looking for the sacraments; so the confessional for at least one hour a day, though many times
+I soon realised that, at heart, Westminster is as much of a Parish as Hanwell: it has a vibrant parish community formed of simple people of all backgrounds, (although every now and then you may meet Tony Blair in the Communion queue).
+Yet, it is particularly busy; I have been put in charge of being so central, it receives visitors from all over the world who come not only to visit the Cathedral, but they come also looking for the sacraments; so the confessional for at least one hour a day, though many times Southworth, whose relics are on it is two to two hours and a half.